turkupy/turkupy.github.io/.github/ISSUE_TEMPLATE/missing-translation-for-event.md

 ---

 **What event the translation is missing for:**
-Please provide a link to the english event.
+Please provide a link to the event missing translation, from the target language folder